nvincenthill/portfolio_v3/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+I wrote a guide to building a site like this [here](https://hackernoon.com/how-to-build-and-deploy-a-beautiful-personal-portfolio-site-with-aws-s3-route53-and-cloudfront-af125ccbb1c2).

 ### Prerequisites